LogoLogo

 The following languages are currently supported:

-• Arabic (since version 4.86.1 of the JourneyApps Runtime - see the developer notes section below).
+• Arabic (since version 4.86.1 of the JourneyApps Runtime - see the section below).

 • English (US) - default